omics-datascience/BioAPI/README.md

 - Method: POST
 - Params: A body in JSON format with the following content
   - `term_id`: The term ID of the term you want to search
   - `relations`: Filters the non-hierarchical relations between terms.
-By default it's ["part_of","regulates","has_part"].
+By default it's `["part_of","regulates","has_part"]`.
 It should always be a list
   - `ontology_type`: Filters the ontology type of the terms in the response.
-By default it's ["biological_process", "molecular_function", "cellular_component"]It should always be a list containing any permutation of the 3 ontologies
+By default it's `["biological_process", "molecular_function", "cellular_component"]`.
+It should always be a list containing any permutation of the 3 ontologies
   - `general_depth`: The search depth for the non-hierarchical relations
   - `hierarchical_depth_to_children`: The search depth for the hierarchical relations in the direction of the children
   - `to_root`: 0 for false 1 fot true.
 If true get all the terms in the hierarchical relations in the direction of the root